 Argentina-U.S. Strategic Forum

 The Argentina-U.S. Strategic Forum is led by representatives from the private sector and is co-chaired by Marcos Bulgheroni and Maurice R. Greenberg.
-The Forum regularly engages with government officials, experts from international organizations, and civil society actors.
-In this way, the Forum complements existing platforms for official bilateral discussions, including the High-Level Consultative Mechanism, the Bilateral Commercial Dialogue, and other fora.
+The Forum regularly engages with government officials, business associations, the private sector, experts from international organizations, and civil society actors.
+In this way, the activities of the Forum complements existing platforms for official bilateral discussions, including the High-Level Consultative Mechanism, the Bilateral Commercial Dialogue, and other fora.
 This work is guided by the principle that cooperation between both the governments and private sectors of Argentina and the United States is vital for stability not only between the two countries, but across the entire Americas region.

 Strategic Forum Activities

-The forum employs a combination of virtual, hybrid, and in-person activities where members can exchange insights with experts on key facets impacting on the bilateral relationship.
-Regular program activities include virtual private roundtables, exchanges where forum members travel for in-person programming, and public events.
-The Forum also contributes in-depth analysis of Argentina-U.S. relations to help shape the conversation in Washington, D.C. and beyond.
+The Forum employs a combination of virtual, hybrid, and in-person activities where participants can exchange insights with experts on key facets impacting on the bilateral relationship.
+Regular program activities include virtual private roundtables, peer-to-peer exchanges to the U.S. and Argentina, and public events.
+The Forum also offers in-depth written analysis of Argentina-U.S. relations with the intent to contribute to shape the conversation and agenda in Washington, D.C., Argentina, and beyond.

 Strategic Forum Highlights